gertig/CIP/CIPs/CIP-19/CIP-19.md

 ## Rationale

-**Decentralization & Trust:** In order for profile information to be universally resolved and publicly available across all platforms., it should be stored on a globally-available, permissionless, and censorship-resistant network (not on any single server).
+**Decentralization & Trust:** In order for profile information to be universally resolved and publicly available across all platforms, it should be stored on a globally-available, permissionless, and censorship-resistant network (not on any single server).
 Additionally this information should be owned by a DID and will need to be updated from time to time.
 These requirements make Ceramic the most appropriate platform for publishing profile content.

 ## Implementation